Alluxio/alluxio-py/tests/README.md

 # Parallel Read

 There are two modes for testing parallel read.
-The first is to read the same file to stress testing the performance and stability of the file metadata server and data server.
-The second is to read different files from different nodes to stress testing data transfer over a conjested network.
+The first mode reads the same file many times in parallel to stress test the performance and stability of the file metadata server and data server.
+The second mode reads files written by a different node to stress test data transfer over a congested network.

 ## Mode 1